example42/puppet-glance/README.md

 ##Setup

 ###Resources managed by glance module
-* This module installs the glance package (in case of multiple services, the glance-api package is installed)
+* This module installs the glance basic package
-* Enables the glance service (in case of multiple services, the glance-api service is managed)
 * Can manage all the configuration files (by default no file is changed)
 * Can manage any glance service and its configuration file (by default no file is changed)